Bonita Springs Personal Injury Lawyer

 Several factors can influence the value of a claim, such as:

-• How much insurance coverage the at-fault party has.
+• The amount of insurance coverage the at-fault party carries for situations like this.
 Insurance is how nearly all personal injury claims are compensated.
 While it is possible to seek compensation from an uninsured party and even obtain a court decision in your favor, collecting an uninsured claim can be extremely difficult.

 • The severity of the injury you suffered.
 More severe injuries often result in more painful treatments, longer hospitalizations, and bigger impacts on the claimant’s quality of life.
 Individuals who can no longer work due to suffering permanent injuries can seek compensation for lost earning capacity.

-• How much income the claimant was earning before the accident occurred.
+• The amount of income the claimant was earning before the accident occurred.
 Many of the types of compensation you can seek result from income loss.
 It stands to reason that the more the person was earning when they became injured, the more they stand to lose if those injuries permanently impact their ability to work.

 • The level of recklessness or intention the at-fault party displayed that led to the accident.
 In some Florida personal injury claims, the claimant can seek punitive damages.
 This involves compensation that is not meant as repayment for the expenses and impacts of the injury but to serve as a financial consequence for intentional misconduct or gross negligence.